dlstreamer/dlstreamer/docs/index.md

 GVA::RegionOfInterest can also contain multiple GVA::Tensor objects, which are products of running classification (by **gvaclassify** element in a pipeline) on GVA::RegionOfInterest they belong to.
 Such GVA::Tensor can contain GVA::Tensor::label which is string containing interpreted classification result (examples are person's age, car's color, etc.).
 GVA::Tensor also stores raw data (model output blob), which can be obtained with GVA::Tensor::data.
 Normally, one GVA::Tensor contains some additional detection information, which can be obtained with GVA::RegionOfInterest::detection.
 You can check if GVA::Tensor is detection tensor with GVA::Tensor::is_detection.
 Detection GVA::Tensor extends detection information contained in GVA::RegionOfInterest.

-Any modification you perform using GVA API will affect underlying metadata as though you modified it directly.
+Any modification you perform using DL Streamer API will affect underlying metadata as though you modified it directly.
 For example, you can add GVA::RegionOfInterest or GVA::Tensor objects to GVA::VideoFrame, and real GStreamer metadata instances will be added to GstBuffer of current GVA::VideoFrame.
 It means, the objects you added will behave as if they were produced by GVA elements mentioned above.
-You will be able to reach these objects futher by pipeline using both internal metadata representation and GVA API.
-Also, any GVA elements that rely on inference results will employ objects you added.
+You will be able to reach these objects futher by pipeline using both internal metadata representation and DL Streamer API.
+Also, any DL Streamer elements that rely on inference results will employ objects you added.
 For example, **gvawatermark** will render on screen these objects (for example, it will draw bounding box for added GVA::RegionOfInterest).

 ## Inference results flow
-Video analytics pipeline is a GStreamer pipeline with one or several GVA elements for inference and additional actions (publishing, rendering, etc.) if needed.
+Video analytics pipeline is a GStreamer pipeline with one or several DL Streamer elements for inference and additional actions (publishing, rendering, etc.) if needed.
 Take a look at this pipeline:
 ```sh
 INPUT=video.mp4
 MODEL1=face-detection-adas-0001